- Don’t Use Metal Against Non-Stick Pans

 Don’t Guess Measurements

 Measurements are important in recipes and they should be followed closely, especially when you’re new in the kitchen.

 For example, if a teaspoon of salt is recommended, but you use a tablespoon instead, your dish might be unpalatable and salty as heck.
 Or, if you triple the amount of baking powder, your sweets may fold and collapse.

 Get familiar with the different measurements and use proper measuring tools.
 Also, a food scale can come in handy for recipes that mention weight instead.
 Additionally, a food scale is usually more precise than measuring cups and spoons.

 Pro-tip: You can find affordable measuring cups and spoons at stores like The Dollar Tree.

 If you want to get better at cooking, take notes.
 Jot down your mistakes, changes, and anything you’ve learned.
 You can go back to your records and replicate what you have done before.

 Record taking is crucial when taking your cooking to the next level, especially when you want to create a staple.

-You can either record these notes in a journal, or online with a blog.
-Personally, I do a mix of both.
-I have a folder of recipes and their notes.
-The final results end up online.
+You can either record these notes in a journal or online with a blog.
+I like to do a mix of both.
+I have a folder of recipes and their notes, and the final results end up online.